knowm/XDropWizard/README.md

 ## Sundial

 Sundial is a lightweight Java job scheduling framework.
+Read all about it here: [https://github.com/timmolter/Sundial](https://github.com/timmolter/Sundial).

 Integrating [Sundial](https://github.com/timmolter/Sundial) into a DropWizard instance requires minimal setup, and once it's all configured and running, the scheduling and automatic running of jobs is straight forward and stable.
 For those not familiar with Sundial, it is a simplified fork of [Quartz](http://quartz-scheduler.org/)